Novae Terrae Foundation: Members

-The Novae Terrae foundation was formed in 2005 in Saronno by Christian Democrat Luca Volontè, a former member of the UDC from 1963 to 2013.
-From 2016 until 2019, Volontè was the chairman of the Dignitatis Humanae Institute and he currently serves on the board of CitizenGo, a petition platform set up by the far-right group Hazte Oír.
-Matteo Cattaneo, was coordinator of Novae Terrae in 2013.
-Cattaneo was also the head of fundraising for Hazte Oír and for CitizenGo.
+From 2016 to 2019, Volontè was the chairman of the Dignitatis Humanae Institute and he has also served on the board of CitizenGo, a petition platform set up by the far-right group Hazte Oír.
+Matteo Cattaneo was coordinator of Novae Terrae in 2013, and also the head of fundraising for Hazte Oír and for CitizenGo.

-In 2015, under investigation Volontè left the presidency to Emanuele Fusi, a friend who confirmed he always takes orders from Volontè.
-As president he renewed a large number of their members.
+In 2015, Volontè left the presidency to Emanuele Fusi.
 Massimiliano Codoro, who'd been on the board for 10 years, left the organization and was replaced with Simone Pillon, who renounced the chair after the first investigative article by L'Espresso.
-The foundation registered a new statute in January 2019, when the president Emanuele Fusi, Luca Volontè, despite being under investigation, Gianfranco Amato (founder of Nova Civilitas and a leader of Popolo della Familiglia, which ran in the 2018 Italian election with a campaign solely focused on the traditional family and opposition to LGBT rights), Flavio Felice, Giuseppe Zola, and Nicola Abalsamo presented themselves as founding members.
+In 2019, the Foundation registered a new statute which named as founding members Fusi, Volontè, Gianfranco Amato (founder of Nova Civilitas and a leader of The People of the Family, an Italian political party), Flavio Felice, Giuseppe Zola, and Nicola Abalsamo.